Sell Your Refrigerant and Get Paid in 30 Days or Less

 | Other Refrigerants | Contact us | Varies | Contact us | Case-by-case |

 R-22 is our number one buyback priority.
 It’s the most in-demand legacy refrigerant on the market because it can no longer be manufactured, and a huge installed base of residential and commercial systems still depends on it.
-We’re one of very few reclaimers that accept R-22 at purity levels as low as 70% — most competitors won’t touch it below 99%.
-After R-22, we actively seek R-123, R-11, R-134a, R-410A, R-404A, and R-12 in volume.
-If you have a refrigerant not listed in the table, reach out anyway — we evaluate buyback opportunities on a case-by-case basis and can often make an offer.
+We’re one of very few reclaimers that accept R-22 at purity levels as low as 70%, and most competitors won’t touch it below 90%.
+After R-22, we actively seek R-123, R-11, R-134a, R-410A, R-404A, and R-12 in volume, and if you have a refrigerant not listed in the table, reach out anyway: we evaluate buyback opportunities on a case-by-case basis and can often make an offer.

 Why We Don’t Post Prices Online